Uğur Mumcu: Iran hypothesis

 His assassination was initially pinned on Iran.

-According to this hypothesis, Iran's SAVAMA employed the virtually unknown Islamic Movement Organisation (İslami Hareket Örgütü) to carry out the assassination.
+According to this hypothesis, Iran's Ministry of Intelligence employed the virtually unknown Islamic Movement Organisation (İslami Hareket Örgütü) to carry out the assassination.
 Mehmet Ali Şeker, Mehmet Zeki Yıldırım, and Ayhan Usta were taken into custody.
 However, it was revealed that the police had falsified the date of their capture.

-The İstanbul police had been conducting an operation targeting Islamist organizations, just before the attack.
-Its intelligence chief, Hanefi Avcı, said that the attackers left no trace of their affiliation.
-Rather, they seemed to have been well trained by a state.
+The İstanbul police had been conducting an operation targeting Islamist organizations just before the attack.
+Its intelligence chief, Hanefi Avcı, said that the attackers left no trace of their affiliation; they seemed to have been well-trained by a state.

-During the course of the investigation, voluminous documents relating SAVAMA to the Kurdish Hezbollah were found.
+During the investigation, voluminous documents linking Iran to the Sunni organisation Kurdish Hezbollah (Kurdish Sofîk) were found.
 In addition, the Ankara police detained three suspects who were found to have stayed at a hotel in Ankara before the attack: Yusuf Karakuş, Abdülhamit Çelik, and Mehmet Şahin.
 Karakuş said that two Iranian spies were involved in the bombing: Muhammed Reza and Muhsin Karger Azad. Çelik, a.k.a.
 "Abdullah Gürgen", said he reported to Muhsin Karger Azad.
-Azad was ostensibly a consulate employee, but secretly an alleged Gladio member.
+Azad was ostensibly a consulate employee, but secretly an alleged Operation Gladio member.

 Azad left Turkey after he was "named and shamed" in the newspapers along with other diplomats alleged to be spies.

-Former Interior Minister Hasan Fehmi Güneş said that there was no doubt in his mind as to SAVAMA's involvement.
+Former Interior Minister Hasan Fehmi Güneş said that there was no doubt in his mind as to Iran's involvement.

-The alleged motivation for the Iran hypothesis is that Iran's leaders saw secularism as inimical to Islam, and Mumcu had to be killed because he was an outspoken promoter of it.
-However, others dispute the Iran hypothesis as the assassination coincided with a state visit from Iran to negotiate the passage of a natural gas pipeline from Iran, which was then subject to an embargo by the United States.
-Tensions flared after the assassination, and the $25 billion pipeline deal fell through.
+The alleged motivation for the Iran hypothesis is that Iran's leaders saw secularism as inimical to Islam and Mumcu had to be killed because he was an outspoken promoter of it.
+However, others dispute the Iran hypothesis as the assassination coincided with a state visit from Iran to negotiate the passage of the Tabriz–Ankara pipeline, which was then subject to an embargo by the United States.
+Tensions flared after the assassination and the $25 billion pipeline deal fell through.